apollographql/apollo-kotlin/ROADMAP.md

 This document is meant to give the community some idea of where we're going with Apollo Android in the short and longer term.

+Please open issues or comment/upvote the existing ones for items you'd like to see added here.
+Feedback is very welcome!
+We'd love to learn more about how you're using Apollo Android and what you'd like to see in the future.

 This document was last updated on September 9th, 2020.
 For a more detailed and certainly more up-to-date view, check the project's [milestones](https://github.com/apollographql/apollo-android/milestones?direction=asc&sort=title&state=open).

 ## `main` branch (versions 2.x)